 On Thursday, Benjamin's family told KMBC that they had donated Benjamin's organs.
 His corneas and two of his heart valves went to four children who needed them.
 The family has established a memorial fund for Benjamin at Community America Credit Union, located at 11501 Blue Ridge Boulevard in Kansas City.

-The personal injury lawyers at Aaron Sachs and Associates represent injury victims in Kansas City, Missouri and throughout the surrounding areas.
+The personal injury lawyers at Aaron Sachs & Associates, P.C. represent injury victims in Kansas City, Missouri and throughout the surrounding areas.
 To contact our office, call 1-888-777-AUTO, or visit our website.